AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ```

 That's a lot, but here's the breakdown:

 - heap_caps_calloc() allocates memory.
 This tells the swadge or emulator to make space for the data we're going to save.
 - The arguments:
   - 1: The number blocks of memory to initialize.
 We only need one copy of runnerData_t, so 1.
   - sizeof(runnerData_t): This automatically gets the size of runnerData_t.
 If we add thirty more "wsg_t"s, this will automatically ensure the memory picked up is the right size.
-  - MALLOC_CAP_8BIT: This is a mode thing.
-Unless it breaks, just use this.
+  - MALLOC_CAP_8BIT: This is an ESP thing.
+The ESP has different types of RAM, including a smaller amount of faster MALLOC_CAP_8BIT and a larger amount of slower MALLOC_CAP_SPIRAM.
+Until you run out of RAM, use MALLOC_CAP_8BIT.
 - (runnerData_t*): The memory that heap_caps_calloc() assigned to us isn't typed, it's just a bunch of holes to fill numbers into.
 This snippit of code tells the compiler that memory we just allocated fits into rd
 - rd: A pointer to the memory we've just allocated.

 So, pointers.
 It's not complicated, but when you're unfamiliar it does seem overwhelming.
 A pointer is an address to a value.
 Think of it like a mailbox.
 The mailbox contains the value, whether it's a single true/false or an entire swadgeMode_t struct.
 The pointer is the number on the side of the mailbox.
 Sometimes it's a lot easier to say "grab whatever's in mailbox 20" instead of describing each part of the data inside the mailbox.

 In our case we're doing this because we don't actually know which mailbox out runnerData_t is assigned to.
 What we do know is that whatever that mailbox ends up being we've stored the number inside `rd`.

 So, `rd` contains an address.
 We don't really care where, just that it exists.
 Great.